brycepj/devbryce-jekyll/about/index.md

 description: a little about me and what I do.
 published: true
 ---
-I'm a front-end developer at a company in Charlottesville, VA that does data visualization web apps for public schools.
-I used to be a copywriter, and I still take on a few freelance writing jobs here and there.
+I'm a user interface developer at a company in Charlottesville, VA that does data visualization web apps for public schools.

+In my spare time I attend the [Central Virginia JavaScript Enthusiasts](http://www.meetup.com/Central-Virginia-Javascript-Enthusiasts-CVJSE/) meetup, hang out with my wife and our two cats--Ruby and Steve--and dedicate myself to finding and frequenting really good pizza restaurants.
+I also spend a good deal of time daydreaming of selling everything I own and moving to a farm to live completely off the grid forever.

 This blog is nothing too serious.
 I use it to share what I'm learning and host side projects.
 If you want to get a hold of me, I'm on [twitter](http://twitter.com/_brycepj), [linkedIn](http://www.linkedin.com/in/brycepj/), and [email](mailto:brycepj@gmail.com).

 ## projects

 - [flexbox in 5 minutes](http://devbryce.com/flexbox) - an interactive tour of all the major features of the new CSS property: flexbox.
-Built using Knockout.js and TypeScript.
+Built using Knockout.js.
 - [My entry](http://devbryce.com/css-off) to the 2013 CSS-OFF.
 Last updated - Oct 2013

+## my skills, if you're in the market

+- web standard compliant html(5) and css(3)
+- less and scss, with SMACSS
+- object-oriented, modular javascript
+- most major js tools: jquery, grunt, require...
+- typescript
+- MVVM and MVC (Knockout and Backbone)

 ## about this site